 If you do not pretend to be able to make a constitution which is according to the depths of the counsel of God concerning His Church at this time, do you well to think of making any constitution at all?
 Would it be well for you to condemn all those who, having the thought of something more, do not like to limit themselves, or rather to limit God, to the measure of that which He has given you at this time in His grace?
 It is certain that you cannot go beyond it.
 Ought you to impose it as a limit?
 I do not speak, dear brethren, in order to put opposition in your way: nor do I think of opposing you in what I have just now said.
 I know what prejudices exist.
 I bless God for the step He has given you individually to take.
 I even believe it very possible that, your faithful step leaving without excuse those who remain united to that which is evil, blessing will in great measure leave them as to the very truths they do maintain.

 This is what I have thought I saw in the ways of God.
-When the work of the Spirit in Christians embraces all the extent of God&#8217;s thoughts, and all the energy of His power, it re-unites all His children.
+When the work of the Spirit in Christians embraces all the extent of God's thoughts, and all the energy of His power, it reunites all His children.
 This it is which took place at the beginning.
 If the case is not so, God must act elsewhere, because He cannot abandon His own.
 If a partial energy will create for itself a system and formal institutions, it becomes a sect.
 God will bless you, my brethren, in your faithfulness.
 I believe it, and I desire it with all my heart.
 I only desire there should be sufficient largeness of heart to weigh what I have just been saying; and that there might be the fear of God, so as to feel what a serious thing it is to lay the foundations of a church, so that it should have the right to demand that all should enter therein.
 If one makes any other church than that, one necessarily makes a sect.

 If I unite myself with two or three children of God, I act according to my faith, and upon a principle which embraces all the Church of God, such as God sees it.